 It is often reported that Manitoba leads the nation when it comes to generosity.
 The story of Manitoba’s community foundation movement – which started in Winnipeg and now reaches from Altona to Flin Flon, from Grandview to Pinawa – is a prime example of our province’s philanthropic spirit.

-This story is featured in the Summer 2018 issue of our Working Together magazine.
-Download or view the full issue on our Publications page.
+Foundation CEO, Rick Frost shares a message at the end of every Working Together magazine.
+Download or view the full Summer 2018 issue on our Publications page.